spkuehl/chess-clock/README.md

 ```

 Clock will start after a button is pressed.
-When the active player presses their button, their timer will pause and the other player's timer will start.
+When the active player presses their button, their timer will pause (and an increment will be added if applicable) and the other player's timer will start.

+Timers will continue counting down until one hits 00:00, indicating game over by time out.

 ## Contributing
 Pull requests are always welcome.
 For major changes, please open an issue first to discuss what you would like to change.